 Android devices have a native “Find My Device” service that lets you remotely send alert sound, secure device and erase data.
 However, you need a working internet connection for that.
 Today, we’ve come up with a third-party app that allows you to remotely erase Android phone data without internet.

 When expensive smartphones filled up the market, it wasn’t surprising that people started wondering, “what if I lose my expensive mobile device?”
-Most smartphones today come with location tracking features and Google even allows users to remotely wipe the data on an Android smartphone.
+Most smartphones today come with location-tracking features and Google even allows users to remotely wipe the data on an Android smartphone.
 None of that is useful of course when your device isn’t connected to the Internet.
-When your phone is stolen, or lost, the first thing someone with malicious intent would do is remove the SIM card.
+When your phone is stolen or lost, the first thing someone with malicious intent would do is remove the SIM card.
 Pretty traditional practice.
-But, with an app called Erado, you can secure at least the private data on your smartphone.
-Erado lets a user erase Android phone data remotely without the internet.
+But, with an app called Eradoo, you can secure at least the private data on your smartphone.
+Eradoo lets a user erase Android phone data remotely without an internet connection.

-- Launch Erado and tap Close on the pop-up that appears.
+- Launch Eradoo and tap Close on the pop-up that appears.

 - Tap on the big power button in the center and allow the required permissions.
 Then tap on it again and grant device administrator rights to the app.
 This is required by any apps that aim to lock the screen, prevent un-installation or wipe the data on the device.